Add SSO with Microsoft Entra using SAML 2.0

 Generally, an assertion will contain information about a subject which represents the user as the subject of the assertion.
 Within a subject, the Identity Provider will define some type of name identifier.
 When we configured Microsoft Entra ID, we informed Microsoft that we would want this in the form of an email.
 After the SAML component parses the assertion, this name identifier can be found in the SubjectNameId field in the AssertionInfo property.

-Other information found generally in the assertion is some of the common conditions about assertions like the ExpirationDate, NotBeforeDate, and OneTimeUse fields.
+Other information generally found in the assertion includes some of the common conditions about assertions such as the ExpirationDate, NotBeforeDate, and OneTimeUse fields.
 These fields describe how and when the assertion should be trusted or discarded.
-Along with that, the Id field provides the assertions identifier that is unique to this assertion.
+Along with that, the Id field provides the assertion's identifier that is unique to this assertion.

 AuthnStatement Element